MoonZoon/MoonZoon/docs/frontend.md

 The `Button` element:
    - _Notes:_
        - The only requirement is that the element has to implement the trait `Element`.
-       - `Button` is a Zoon's element, but you'll create custom ones the same way.
+       - `Button` is a Zoon element, but you'll create custom ones the same way.
-       - The code below may differ from the current `Button` implementation in the Zoon.
+       - The code below may differ from the current `Button` implementation in Zoon.

 ```rust
 use zoon::*;